 To help you develop a water-tight onboarding plan so your new hire can acclimate to your company and ramp up quickly, we put together a mega list of onboarding tips.

-Employee onboarding strategies
+Employee onboarding strategies and checklists

 - If you travel often or work offsite, plan on being in the office for at least the first week and throughout the training process so your new employee doesn’t feel at sea without direction and leadership.